Where are we doing it?” asked Michael*.

 But theory had just turned into practice with frightening speed.
 A moment ago my friend’s rooster was scratching for bugs and getting his morning crows out; now he was upside-down in a traffic cone—a grimy traffic cone, I might add—about to die.

-Karine had come over the evening before to drop off some eggs still covered in poop and hay, and stayed to drink a glass of wine with my college roommate Lisa and her husband Michael, who were visiting from Minneapolis.
+the evening before to drop off some eggs still covered in poop and hay, and stayed to drink a glass of wine with my college roommate Lisa and her husband Michael, who were visiting from Minneapolis.

 Karine had been looking for someone to kill two of her roosters for over a year.
 “I don’t want to kill my own animals, but they’re pecking the chickens to death,” she said.
 “Someone has to do it.”
 Karine’s lived in America for nearly thirty years, but still has a stiff Dutch accent and can say things like alstublieft and make it sound like an actual word.
 I tend to think of her as hard-core, the kind of competent, no-nonsense person I wish I were, but when it comes to her animals she betrays a pretty soft candy center.
 Fortunately for her, both Lisa and Michael had, as kids, watched their parents kill and process chickens or rabbits.